 - Advantages of cantilever bridges: they only require the reduction of one tooth, which makes them less expensive than traditional bridges.

 - Disadvantages of cantilever bridges: they are not as strong as traditional bridges because they are only supported on one side.
 So, they are not recommended for replacing multiple missing teeth, back teeth, or places with high chewing forces.
+In this case, you may need a traditonal bridge for back teeth or places with high forces.

 This is one of the conservative bridge types in dentistry.
 Maryland bridges consist of an artificial tooth with a metal or porcelain framework that bonds onto the back adjacent teeth for support.
 Simply, a false tooth with porcelain or metal wings.
 They are usually used to replace a single missing front tooth, for example, a missing upper lateral incisor.
+Learn more about the treatment options for missing baby teeth lateral incisor.

 - Advantages of Maryland bridges: this bridge type is conservative because it does not require tooth reduction.
 Also, Maryland bridges are cost-effective.